-The board of Trustees has considered the need for a specific internal audit function and has decided to appoint Schools and Academies Finance (SAAF) as internal auditor.
+The Board of Trustees has decided to employ Schools and Academies Finance (SAAF) as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 In particular the checks carried out in the current period included: